Key Takeaways

 To understand what was at stake, you need to understand Oklahoma's bad faith framework.

-This penalty serves a critical purpose: it makes delay expensive.
-Without it, insurance companies could drag out litigation for years, holding onto money that rightfully belongs to policyholders, earning investment returns while claimants struggle.
-The 15% penalty ensures that delay has a cost.
+This interest provision serves a critical purpose: it makes delay expensive.
+Without it, insurance companies could drag out litigation for years, holding onto money that rightfully belongs to policyholders while claimants struggle.
+The 15% interest ensures that delay has a cost.

-SB 726 sought to exempt property insurance claims from this penalty.
+SB 726 sought to exempt property insurance claims from this interest provision.

 Why Property Claims?